gofynd/fdk-client-swift/documentation/application/COMMUNICATION.md

 | body | CommunicationConsentReq | yes | Request body |

-Update and insert the consent provided by the user for receiving communication messages over Email/SMS/WhatsApp.
+Use this API to update and insert the consent provided by the user for receiving communication messages over Email/SMS/WhatsApp.

 *Returned Response:*